utdemir/distributed-dataset/README.md

 ## See Also

 * [Sparkle](https://github.com/tweag/sparkle): Run Haskell on top of Apache Spark.
 This is what you are looking for if you are going to do anything serious.
+* [HSpark](https://github.com/yogeshsajanikar/hspark): An attempt at porting Apache Spark to Haskell.

 ## Related Work